vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- =============================== -->
 <!-- =============================== -->
 **Attendance Registration Using Face Recognition**, *College of Engineering Trivandrum*
-- Created an attendance registration system that uses a deep learning pipeline to deploy in a classroom setting.
+- Built an attendance registration system using a deep learning pipeline to deploy in a classroom setting.
 - The machine learning stage consists of a CNN-based feature-extractor and a FCN based feature-classifier.
+- The final attendance registration pipeline produced *precision* $ = **98.4%**, *recall* = **98.4%** and an *F-1 score* of **0.984**.
-- Submitted, presented and showcased system to project committee, faculty, and students as part of curriculum.
+- Submitted, presented and showcased system to project committee, faculty, and students as part of curriculum.j

 <!-- =============================== -->
 <!-- =============================== -->